nminoru/pib/README.md

 Debugging support
 =================

-pib provieds some debugging functions via debugfs to help developing IB programs.
+pib provides some debugging functions via debugfs to help developing IB programs.

 First ensure that debugfs is mounted.